Stories

 Life Decisions Inc

-Life Decisions Inc Part 1 Larry Simmons Edited I’ve always thought fiction is just truth wearing a costume.
-Change a few names, move the setting around, and what you’re left with is still something real — sometimes more real than the facts would suggest....
+Part 1 Larry Simmons I’ve always thought fiction is just truth wearing a costume.
+Change a few names, move the setting around, and what you’re left with is still something real — sometimes more real than the facts would suggest.
+I’m Sam Spiegel, and this is a true...

 read more